taijeronv/taijeronv_info/content/post/ngwargame/index.md

 - Explicitly designed as an education tool, NOT an exercise driver.
 - Designed by someone who plays games, has over 20 years of military experience, AND who actually used games in a classroom setting (that's me).

+I should say something about that last point.
+Just because you're a gamer, or someone with military experience doesn't mean you will know what is required from a PME wargame.

+I have a unique blend of skills and experience when it comes to using games in the classroom.
+I've developed lessons, created content, and written requirements.

+More importantly I've used the very product that I helped develop in a real world classroom.
+I'm not speaking from theory or something I observed someone else doing, I'm speaking from experience.

 ## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).